 The identification and measurement of impairment of indefinite-lived intangible assets involves either an assessment of qualitative factors to determine whether events or circumstances indicate that it is more-likely-than-not that an indefinite-lived intangible asset is impaired or a quantitative assessment whereby the estimated fair value of each indefinite-lived intangible asset is compared to its carrying value.
 If it is more-likely-than-not that the asset is impaired, the fair value of the indefinite lived intangibles will be determined using discounted cash flow estimates.
 If the carrying value of these assets exceeds the estimated fair value, the carrying value will be reduced to the estimated fair value.
-For the Company's annual impairment test as of April 1, 2021, the Company elected to utilize the quantitative impairment testing process as permitted in the accounting guidance.
+For the Company's annual impairment test as of April 1, 2022, the Company elected to utilize the quantitative impairment testing process as permitted in the accounting guidance.
 The fair value was determined utilizing an income approach (relief from royalty method).
 Significant judgment is required to estimate the fair value of the indefinite-lived intangible assets including assumptions for future revenues, discount rates, royalty rates, and other assumptions, including assumptions about secular economic and market conditions, such as the potential continuing effects of the COVID-19 pandemic.
 Significant changes in these estimates and assumptions could affect the determination of fair value and/or impairment for each indefinite-lived intangible asset.
-As of April 1, 2021, the impairment testing resulted in fair values for each indefinite-lived intangible asset that significantly exceeded the carrying values and there were no indefinite-lived intangible assets at risk of failing the quantitative impairment test.
-We did not record any impairments related to indefinite-lived intangible assets in 2021, 2020, or 2019.
+As of April 1, 2022, the impairment testing resulted in fair values for each indefinite-lived intangible assets at risk of failing the quantitative impairment test.
+We did not record any impairments related to indefinite-lived intangible assets in 2022, 2021, or 2020.